C. P. Snow: Literary work

 Snow's first novel was a whodunit, Death under Sail (1932).
 In 1975 he wrote a biography of Anthony Trollope.
 He is better known as the author of a sequence of novels entitled Strangers and Brothers in which he depicts intellectuals in modern academic and government settings.
 The best-known of the sequence is The Masters.
 It deals with the internal politics of a Cambridge college as it prepares to elect a new master.
 With the appeal of an insider's view, the novel depicts concerns other than the strictly academic that influence decisions of supposedly objective scholars.
 The Masters and The New Men were jointly awarded the James Tait Black Memorial Prize in 1954.
 Corridors of Power added a phrase to the language of the day.
 In 1974, Snow's novel In Their Wisdom was shortlisted for the Booker Prize.
+Snow was nominated for the Nobel Prize in Literature multiple times in 1961, 1963, 1964, 1965, 1967, 1970 and 1971.

 In The Realists, an examination of the work of eight novelists – Stendhal, Honoré de Balzac, Charles Dickens, Fyodor Dostoevsky, Leo Tolstoy, Benito Pérez Galdós, Henry James and Marcel Proust – Snow makes a robust defence of the realistic novel.

 The storyline of his novel The Search is referred to in Dorothy L. Sayers's Gaudy Night and is used to help elicit the criminal's motive.